ve1co/veicooo/README.md

 - 👋 Hi, I’m @veicooo
 - 👀 I’m interested in making music
-- 🌱 I’m currently learning CSS
+- 🌱 Currently learning CSS
 - 📫 How to reach me: contact to my email